 Claude Canvas

-I created a skill called Claude Canvas that lets Claude spawn new terminal panes where it can draw interactive interfaces.
+I created a skill called Claude Canvas that lets Claude spawn terminal panes where it can draw interactive interfaces.
 It's built entirely in the terminal using tmux, so it works anywhere Claude Code runs.

 Email Composition